-Spinal surgery has traditionally had a bad reputation – patients are afraid of complications, slow recovery and that their back will not recover fully.
-Luckily, the situation has changed.
-When an experienced spinal surgeon performs the operation using modern mini-invasive techniques and a microscope, avoiding damage to the healthy tissue, the results of spinal surgery are among the best in the surgical field.
-Recovery is fast, postoperative pain is well managed and there will be no restrictions on movement: patients are usually able to walk in the evening of the day of surgery.
+In the past, spinal surgery has suffered a bad reputation – patients have been afraid of complications, a slow recovery, or fear that their back will not fully recover.
+Luckily, the situation has changed, and the results of spinal surgery are now among the best in the surgical field.
+Experienced spinal surgeons avoid damage to healthy tissue by performing the operation with modern mini-invasive techniques aided by the use of a microscope.
+Recovery is fast, postoperative pain is well managed and there will be no restrictions on movement: patients are usually able to walk in the evening on the day of surgery.

-The latest microsurgical and mini-invasive techniques are used exclusively at Helsinki Hospital by our experienced spinal surgeons.
-Spinal surgery is safe and recovery is rapid.
-The physicians at Helsinki Hospital treat a wide variety of back pain and spinal disorders that restrict movement.
-The hospital offers surgical treatment from more ordinary lumbar disc and cervical disc prolapses to demanding spinal surgery.
+At Helsinki Hospital, our experienced spinal surgeons use only the latest microsurgical and mini-invasive techniques.
+Spinal surgery is safe, and recovery is rapid.
+The physicians at Helsinki Hospital treat a wide range of back pain and spinal disorders that restrict movement.
+The hospital’s scope of surgical treatments extend from common lumbar disc and cervical disc prolapses through to demanding spinal surgery.

-The most common spinal disorders that demand surgical treatment include:
+The most common spinal disorders requiring surgical treatment are: